Amit-Ranjan22/UpdatedPortfolio-Amitabh_Ranjan/README.md

 WHEN : some style attributes are applied to every section,divs,img,p,h2,
        h3, & class inside style.css.

-*(5) When the employer load the portfolio, he is presented with a section with the developer's contact details.*
+*(5) When the employer load the portfolio, he/she is presented with a section with the developer's contact details.*
 ------
 It's considered done<br>
 ------